sdhutchins/phd-research-template/README.md

 1. **Fork or clone this repository**
 2. **Enable GitHub Pages** in your repository settings:
    - Go to Settings → Pages
-   - Set "Source" to "GitHub Actions"
+   - Set "Source" to "Deploy from a branch"
+   - Select "gh-pages" branch
 3. **Update project details** in `mkdocs.yml`:
    ```yaml
    site_name: Your Project Name